List of Kid Nation participants: Maggie

 Margaret "Maggie" Levie was a 14-year-old red district member from Evansville, Minnesota.

 Maggie attended Evansville Public School until 8th grade where she started homeschooling.
 She was home-schooled in Minnesota.
 Maggie has done various amounts of theater work and has a passion for music.
 She recorded her first demo CD at Pachyderm Studios in Cannon Falls, Minnesota.
-Her mother, Patty Kakac, is a singer-songwriter and introduced Maggie to the performing arts when she was very young.
+Her mother, Patty Kakac, is a singer-songwriter.

 Mallory

 Mallory Cloer was an 8-year-old blue district member from Indianapolis, Indiana.
 She won a gold star on her 9th birthday (day 10) in the third episode.
 She is Olivia's younger sister.
 Both Mallory and her sister, Olivia did interviews for Radio Disney and several other radio stations.

+Mallory graduated from Anderson University with a degree in biology.
+She is married and works as a patient care assistant in Indianapolis.

 Markelle

 Markelle Gay (born September 24, 1994, in Chesapeake, Virginia) was a 12-year-old red district member from the East Cobb area of Marietta, Georgia.
-While interviewing in NY after Kid Nation, he landed a spot on the KidzBop World Tour, along with 5 other kids from around the nation and a full band.
+While interviewing in NY after Kid Nation, he landed a spot on the KidzBop World Tour, along with five other kids from around the nation and a full band.
 He has toured in professional productions of Broadway's Beauty and the Beast and The Music Man, as well as commercials and industrials for McDonald's, Country Crock, Ford Motor Company, and Cartoon Network.
-He appears in the 20th Century Fox film Dirty Laundry, playing the young Eugene.
-Markelle has continued his Broadway aspirations since Kid Nation and became a member of Actors' Equity Association, the esteemed performing arts union.
-He was admitted to Walnut Hill School for the Performing Arts in 2011 and booked a recurring co-starring role in the Cue Box on Studio 252 TV.
-Markelle studied at the Savannah College of Art and Design in Savannah, Georgia and is a drama major at Morehouse College in Atlanta.
+He appears in the film Dirty Laundry, playing the young Eugene.
+Markelle became a member of Actors' Equity Association and was admitted to Walnut Hill School for the Performing Arts in 2011 and booked a recurring co-starring role in the Cue Box on Studio 252 TV.
+Markelle studied at the Savannah College of Art and Design.
 In 2017, Markelle was cast as a principal role, Darius, in the 2017 Kenny Leon directed musical Holler if Ya Hear Me.

 Michael

 Michael Thot was a 14-year-old green district member from Sultan, Washington.
 Michael was awarded a gold star on day 7 for his motivational speaking and rationality (episode 2), and was elected to the town council in the second election on day 29 (episode 10), replacing Laurel.
 He turned 15 years old during episode 11.

 He later recounted his experience with the show in an interview with Cracked.com, and answered questions about the production on the r/IAmA Reddit forum.

+Thot studied broadcast journalism and philosophy at the American University and works as a documentation engineer with Meta.

+He has since done an interview with the Eric Barber Show in 2020.
+In 2025, he started a podcast with fellow green team member Sophia Wise Kid Nation Podcast by the Kids.